OdyAsh/OdyAsh-Notes/Sciences/Formal Sciences/Computer Science/Computer Science.md

 ## ACM CCS (Computing Classification System)

-One well known subject classification system for computer science is the [ACM Computing Classification System](https://en.wikipedia.org/wiki/ACM_Computing_Classification_System "ACM Computing Classification System")  (personal recommendation), which is devised by the [Association for Computing Machinery](https://en.wikipedia.org/wiki/Association_for_Computing_Machinery "Association for Computing Machinery").
+One well known subject classification system for computer science is the [ACM Computing Classification System](https://en.wikipedia.org/wiki/ACM_Computing_Classification_System "ACM Computing Classification System")  (personal recommendation, can be accessed [here](https://dl.acm.org/ccs)), which is devised by the [Association for Computing Machinery](https://en.wikipedia.org/wiki/Association_for_Computing_Machinery "Association for Computing Machinery").
 It contains the following (incomplete; has only 2 levels of nesting out of possibly 4 levels):
 - Applied computing
 	- Arts and humanities
 	- Computer forensics